JuliaSpaceMissionDesign/Ephemerides.jl/docs/src/tutorials/load.md

 !!! note
     Support for IMCCE INPOP ephemerides is yet to be implemented.

-Before retrieve position and orientation data of celestial objects, the user is first requierd to load the ephemerides files into an `EphemerisProvider` object.
+Before retrieving position and orientation data of celestial objects, the user is first required to load the ephemerides files into an [`EphemerisProvider`](@ref) object.

 ```julia
 using Ephemerides